chenery/java-technical-test/README.md

 Implement the method stubs in the JavaTest.java class, and write JUnit test methods to prove your implementation.
 The first test is already written to get you started.

-**bold**Note: This test should be setup, completed and returned within 1.5hrs.
-The quicker you can return it, the more credit you will receive.
+**Note: This test should be setup, completed and returned within 1.5hrs.
+The quicker you can return it, the more credit you will receive.**

 ## Instructions if using Git and Maven: